Low carbon in the National Capital Region’s buildings

 Heating and cooling buildings in the National Capital Region

-Over 80 buildings in Ottawa, including the Parliament Buildings, are on a district energy system that connects to central plants using over 14 kilometres of underground piping to provide heating by steam and cooling by chilled water.
+Eighty buildings in Ottawa, including the Parliament Buildings, are on a district energy system that connects to central plants using over 14 kilometers of underground piping to provide heating by steam and cooling by chilled water.

 The current system was built between 50 and 100 years ago.
 It uses outdated technologies and many of its components are at the end of their service life.
 In the same way that you might replace an old furnace in your home with a more energy efficient model, we are modernizing the system to both cut greenhouse gas emissions and save money.